wikiotics/wikiotics.org/README.md

    Press Ctrl+C to stop
    ```

+The content is in the `content/` directory.
+Upon saving any content file, the web browser should refresh automatically with the updated content.

 ## Background

 The Wikiotics project was founded in 2008 with the goal of creating a freely-licensed wiki where people could collaborate on materials for language learners.
 As part of this, we built a wiki engine called [Ductus](https://github.com/wikiotics/ductus), which provided a framework for building interactive wiki pages from structured content, editable from the web browser.
 In 2011, Wikiotics joined forces with the WikiBabel project, a project with a similar vision and whose developer went on to contribute signficantly to Wikiotics.
 A few years later, we lost interest in maintaining Ductus and became occupied with other activities.

 ## Status

 Wikiotics is being transitioned to a static site.
-The work is happening on the `migration` branch (pull request #[4](https://github.com/wikiotics/wikiotics.org/pull/4); preview at https://wikiotics-pr-4.onrender.com/).
+The work is happening on the `migration` branch (pull request #[4](https://github.com/wikiotics/wikiotics.org/pull/4); preview at https://future.wikiotics.org/).
 Once we are happy with the migration, this pull request will be merged and we will switch the main https://wikiotics.org/ site to the new, static one.

 The content of the site is a bit of a mess, as might be expected from a repository that was editable by anyone in the world, without moderation.
 On top of that, the only real way to see a working draft of a lesson was to save it to the wiki.
 After #[4](https://github.com/wikiotics/wikiotics.org/pull/4) is merged, a massive cleanup will be necessary if the project is to continue.
 Otherwise, this repository will serve as a working archive of the community's work.